thedataincubator/data-science-blogs/top-r-packages.md

 was a tougher task.
 This list needed to be exhaustive, objective, and up-to-date.
 A bad initial list would affect our ranking dramatically.

-A friend helped us find
+Asking around helped.
+A friend pointed us to the
-the
 ["CRAN Task View: Machine Learning & Statistical Learning"](https://cran.r-project.org/web/views/MachineLearning.html) which has a great list at the bottom, and is easy to scrape.